 There are a number of Mimecast features that can impact an email's retention after its original expiry date has been calculated.
 These include:

-- Exchange Managed Folders - this feature uses the Mimecast Synchronization Engine and Administrator defined policies to adjust the retention of an email based on its folder location within the Exchange mailbox.
+- The specified item was not found. - this feature uses the Mimecast Synchronization Engine and Administrator defined policies to adjust the retention of an email based on its folder location within the Exchange mailbox.

 - Retention Adjustments - a Retention Adjustment allows you to modify the original expiry date for emails in your organization's Mimecast Archive.